 Step 4: CAIS reviews the application and contacts the Head of School to arrange a one-day visit by the Applicant School Review Team composed of two CAIS School Heads (one being a CAIS Board member) and a Business Officer.

-#4: One-day visit conducted by Applicant School Review Team on a mutually agreed date.
+Step 5: One-day visit conducted by Applicant School Review Team on a mutually agreed date.

-#9: If Candidate Status is not granted, the school will be invited to re-apply in the future.
+Step 10: If Candidate Status is not granted, the school will be invited to re-apply in the future.

-- TIMING: Most schools take four years from application to acceptance as a full CAIS Member School.
+TIMING ➤ Most Schools take four years from application to acceptance as a full CAIS Member School.

-#13: The CAIS Board of Directors makes all final decisions on member acceptance.
+Step 14: The CAIS Board of Directors makes all final decisions on member acceptance.